isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-visitor-cluster/c-defining-clusters.md

 ---
 description: Select input variables, the number of clusters, and a target population (if desired) to define clusters in your dataset.
-seo-description: Select input variables, the number of clusters, and a target population (if desired) to define clusters in your dataset.
-seo-title: Building Clusters
 solution: Analytics
 title: Building Clusters
 topic: Data workbench